 Pretty Little Trees

-My kids love how Forest gamifies staying off my phone by encouraging me to plant an adorable forest.
+My kids love how Forest gamifies staying off my phone by encouraging me to plant adorable trees.
 For every 30 minutes you stay off your phone with a timer running you get a new tree.
-They love to see what I’ve grown recently and they even encourage me to grow more trees.
+They love to see what I’ve grown recently and even encourage me to grow more trees.
 That’s a win-win for them.
-They get to see more pretty trees on my phone and I’m not distracted by my phone, helping me be a more attentive father.
+They get to see more pretty trees on my phone and I’m not distracted, helping me be a more attentive father.

 You earn coins every time you successfully complete a block, which you can then use to unlock different types of trees and bushes.
 The art style is whimsical and they’re not afraid to veer into things that are tree-adjacent at best.
 For example, the screenshot above has both candy and spirit trees alongside more realistic plants like apple trees and sunflowers.